bio-raum/gabi/docs/usage.md

 Choose which assembly tool to use with Shovill.
 Valid options are skesa, velvet, megahit or spades.
 Default is: spades.

-### `--subsample_reads` [ true|false, default = true]

-Perform sub-sampling of (long reads) prior to assembly.
-This is meant to deal with needlessly deep data sets that could otherwise result in excessive run times or crashes.
-The degree of sub-sampling is controlled by `--max_coverage` combined with `--genome_size`.

 ### `--max_coverage` [ default = '100x']

-If sub-sampling (`--subsample_reads`) is enabled, this is the target coverage.
-This option is combined with `--genome_size`.
+If a genome size is specified (`--genome_size`), this is the target coverage for downsampling the read data.

-### `--genome_size` [ default = '6Mb' ]
+### `--genome_size` [ default = null ]

-If sub-sampling (`--subsample_reads`) is enabled, this is the assumed genome size against which the coverage is measured.
-Since this pipeline supports processing of diverse species in parallel, the default of 6Mb is a compromise and should at the very least prevent grossly over-sampled data to bring the workflow to its knees.
-Of course, if you only sequence a single species, you are welcome to set this to that specific genome size.
+If enabled, this is the assumed genome size against which the coverage is measured for downsampling the raeds (e.g. '5Mb').
+Since this pipeline supports processing of diverse species in parallel, you may wish to set this to a size that works across all expected taxa, like '6Mb'.
+The reads will then be downsampled to the desired max coverage, given the genome size.

 ### `--prokka_proteins` [ default = null ]